cyberbiont/vscode-open-in-typora/README.md

 ## Known Issues

-Presumably it will work on all platforms but at the moment I have tested it on Windows only.
+Presumably it will work on all platforms, but at the moment I have tested it on Windows only.

-Typora has multiple tabs, but currently, there's no option in Typora use single window only when opening files.
+Typora has multiple tabs, but currently there's no option in Typora to use single window only when opening files.
 So each time you launch `typora.open` command it will open a new Typora window.
-You can track the issue on [GitHub](https://github.com/typora/typora-issues/issues/1000).
+You can track this issue on [GitHub](https://github.com/typora/typora-issues/issues/1000).

 ## Bonus Tip